 FSLogix profile containers and Azure files

-The Windows Virtual Desktop Preview service recommends FSLogix profile containers as a user profile solution.
+The Windows Virtual Desktop service recommends FSLogix profile containers as a user profile solution.
 FSLogix is designed to roam profiles in remote computing environments, such as Windows Virtual Desktop.
 It stores a complete user profile in a single container.
 At sign in, this container is dynamically attached to the computing environment using natively supported Virtual Hard Disk (VHD) and Hyper-V Virtual Hard disk (VHDX).
 The user profile is immediately available and appears in the system exactly like a native user profile.
+This article describes how FSLogix profile containers used with Azure Files function in Windows Virtual Desktop.

 A user profile contains data elements about an individual, including configuration information like desktop settings, persistent network connections, and application settings.
 By default, Windows creates a local user profile that is tightly integrated with the operating system.